53rd Infantry Regiment (United States): Interwar period

 The regiment arrived at the port of New York on 12 June 1919 on the USS Leviathan and was transferred 18 June 1919 to Camp Grant, Illinois.
 It was transferred 3 October 1921 to Fort D.A.
 Russell, Wyoming.
 The regiment was inactivated on 23 September 1922 and allotted to the Seventh Corps Area for mobilization responsibility.
 The 3rd Infantry Regiment was previously designated as "Active Associate" on 27 July 1921, and was intended to provide the cadre from which the regiment would be reactivated in the event of war.
 The 53rd Infantry was relieved from the 6th Division on 24 March 1923 and assigned to the 7th Division.

 With the abandonment of the "Active Associate" program, the 53rd Infantry was organized in October 1926 with Organized Reserve personnel as a "Regular Army Inactive" unit with headquarters at Minneapolis, Minnesota; the 3rd Infantry was relieved as Active Associate on 28 February 1927.
 The 53rd Infantry was affiliated with the University of Minnesota's ROTC program on 28 April 1930, but this affiliation was withdrawn on 6 October 1934.
 The regiment typically conducted inactive training period meetings at the University of Minnesota's ROTC armory or the Federal Building in Minneapolis.
-Summer training was held at Fort Snelling, Minnesota, and some years at Fort Des Moines Provisional Army Officer Training School|Fort Des Moines, Iowa.
+Summer training was held at Fort Snelling, Minnesota, and some years at Fort Des Moines, Iowa.
 The regiment also conducted infantry Citizens Military Training Camps some years at Fort Snelling as an alternate form of summer training.
 The designated mobilization training station for the regiment was Fort Snelling.